|Collage Images with Chiyogami |

 |Black Ink: Monocolour Drawings on Washi |

 This course evolved out of Lorraine’s extensive use of black ink in her own work as an artist and love of its capacity to produce the boldest of strokes or the most subtle of shading depending on its use and interaction with the surface it’s used on.

 Explore the limitless possibilities of this interaction using pen, bamboo and brush on many different kinds of washi especially chosen for its receptivity to ink

-|Saturday November 11, 2017|
+|Saturday November 10, 2018|

 Students will be introduced to the basic materials: ink, brushes and paper.
 After a few painting exercises, students will learn how to paint the “4 Gentlemen”, the bamboo, the wild orchid, the chrysanthemum and the plum tree.
 Sumi-e masters believed that the strokes made in learning the “4 Gentlemen” could be used to convey anything in the universe.
 While focusing on the traditional aspects of sumi-e painting, students will be encouraged to transcend tradition and experiment on more explorative and personal levels.

-|Friday November 17, 2017 | Friday March 30, 2018|
+|Friday November 16, 2018 | Friday March 29, 2019|

 What graphic beauty there is in the eloquent, flowing, symbols called Kanji that form the basis of Japanese script.
 We are drawn to the capacity of a mark that can mean not only a letter, but entire words, and whole thoughts, as well as by knowing that it can also be a form of meditation if properly done.
 Explore this ancient Japanese tradition using inks on different washi especially suitable for this purpose and experience the sensual dance between brush and surface.

-|Free-style Art: Mixed Media on Washi|
+|The Art of Exploration: Mixed Media on Washi|

-|Saturday November 18, 2017|
+|Saturday November 17, 2018|